bleonardb3/DSX_Local_Workshop_V12/README.md

 2. Click on **TelcoChurn_SparkML** to open the *Jupyter* notebook.
 This notebook has been implemented for the Python 2.7 runtime.
 You can verify the runtime by running the first cell in the notebook.
 > <img src="https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/img/OpenTelcoChurn_SparkML.png"/>
 3. Follow instructions in the notebook.

-Review:
-1. Save and checkpoint
-2. How to run a cell
-3. Restarting the kernel (pixiedust)
-4. Testing the model
-5. Setting the scoring endpoint
-6. Stopping the kernel

-Goals:
-1. Familiarity with Jupyter notebook -- note time it takes to start notebook
-2. Importing libraries (included in image and external i.e. pixiedust)
-3. Save model to repository (dsx_ml package)
-4. Test model via UI -- also view installed packages
-5. Test model via REST
-6. Note notebook is still running

 ### Lab 2: Create Batch Script and Test Batch Scoring
 1. You must have completed "Lab 1: Build, Save and Test SparkML Models" before working through this lab.